Air Launching Future Star:

 Dave, who flies the plane, reports that they help the low speed tracking ability of the plane, and "Lock it in" on approach.
 They report a 25 % reduction in landing rollout distance!
 No pitch trim is needed when deployed!
 At Bearospace, we love feedback, and would love to see pictures of your air brakes and other mods.

-Check out our build video for the air brakes, on our youtube channel!
+Check out our build video for our own version of the air brakes, on our youtube channel!

 Suitability of the Gemini V-2 for Autonomous Mapping Missions: